Kuala Lumpur: Arts

 Kuala Lumpur is a hub for cultural activities and events in Malaysia.
 Among the centres is the National Museum, which is situated along the Mahameru Highway.
 Its collection comprises artefacts and paintings collected throughout the country.
 The Islamic Arts Museum, which houses more than seven thousand Islamic artefacts including rare exhibits and a library of Islamic art books, is the largest Islamic art collection in Southeast Asia.
-The museum's collection not only concentrates on works from the Middle East but also includes work from elsewhere in Asia, such as China and Southeast Asia.
-Kuala Lumpur has a craft complex coupled with a museum that displays a variety of textile, ceramic, metal craft, and weaved products.
-Information on the production process is portrayed in diorama format complete with historical facts, techniques, and traditionally engineered equipment.
+The museum's collection not only concentrates on works from the Middle East but also includes works from elsewhere in Asia, such as China and Southeast Asia.
+Kuala Lumpur has a craft complex coupled with a museum that displays a variety of textiles, ceramics, metal craft, and woven products.
+Information on the production process is portrayed in diorama format, complete with historical facts, techniques, and traditionally engineered equipment.
 Among the processes shown are pottery making, intricate wood carving, silver-smithing, weaving songket cloth, stamping batik patterns on cloth, and boat-making.